Jax Taylor, Brittany Cartwright Land Spin-Off: What Does Jax Have Issues With?

 Are you happy to hear that Jax Taylor and Brittany Cartwright got their own spin-off to air on Bravo?
 Do you think that Jax will end up marrying her eventually?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Vanderpump Rules when they air on Monday nights on Bravo.

-[Featured Image By Robin Marchant/Getty Images for Ark Endeavors]
+[Featured Image by Robin Marchant/Getty Images for Ark Endeavors]